Gosling7/RenTesla/README.md

 - **Light and Dark Mode**

 ## How To Run
-Run `docker-compose up` in the repository's root directory.
+Run `docker-compose up` in the repository's root directory and go to `http://localhost:3000/`.

 Optionally you can view and modify variables in `.env` file.